printers-for-people/catboat/docs/OctoPrint.md

 that run a form of Debian.
 More information can be found at https://github.com/dw-0/kiauh

-## Configuring OctoPrint to use Klipper
+## Configuring OctoPrint to use Kalico

-The OctoPrint web server needs to be configured to communicate with the Klipper host software.
+The OctoPrint web server needs to be configured to communicate with the Kalico host software.
 Using a web browser, login to the OctoPrint web page and then configure the following items: